-7 Reply policy for admitted applica ants (fill in one o n nl y)
+7 Reply policy for admitted appli cants (fill in one or n/u)

-7 Must reply by (date):
+Must reply by (date): Tants (IIII III One Or "y) T

-No set date: Χ
+No set date: Х 1

-• Must reply by May 1 or within weeks if notified
+Must reply by May 1 or within ^ -

+weeks if notified

 thereafter

-, Other:
+, Other: +

+• Other.

-, Deadline for housing deposit (MM/I DD): ASAP
+, Deadline for housing deposit (MN //DD\· No got data ה

-, Amount of housing deposit: \$200.00 )
+, Amount of housing deposit: וטטו).
+No set date \$200.00

-7 Refundable if student does not enre oll?
+, Refundable if student does not en oroll? \$200.00 J

+, IIIOII ! -

-7 Yes, in full
+, Yes, in full -

-7 Yes, in part 1
+7 Yes, in part V 4

 • No Х

-3 Deferred admission
+Deferred admission

-3 11 6 6 Yes No

-Does your institution allow students admission? rollment after Х

-3 If yes, maximum period of postpone ement:

-, Early admission of high school s students

-) - Carrier - Carr Yes No

-) Does your institution allow high sch ool students to enroll as full-time.
-100 110

-first-time, first-year (freshman) stud school graduation? Х

-1 Common Application Early Decision and Early Action Question removed from CDS.
-(Initiated during 200

 Yes No

+} Does your institution allow studer nts to postpone enr rollment after

+admission?
+X

+ł If yes, maximum period of postpo nement: 1 1

+, se,e. period of postpo 1

+) Early admission of high school l students

+) Yes No

+) Does your institution allow high s chool students to e enroll as full-time,

+first-time, first-year (freshman) sto udents one year or more before high X

+school graduation? ,

+) Common Application Question removed from CDS.
+(Initiated during 200 06-2007 cycle)

+Early Decision and Early Action Plans

+Early Decision Yes No

-1 Does your institution offer an early
+Does your institution offer an earl ly decision plan (ar admission plan 162 INO

-that permits students to apply and I V
+• that permits students to apply and

-decision well in advance of the regu Х
+decision well in advance of the re Х

-students to commit to attending if a t-time, first-year
+students to commit to attending if • ^

-(freshman) applicants for fall enroll
+(freshman) applicants for fall enro -tillie, ilist-yeal

+,

-If "yes," please complete the follow ı
+If "yes," please complete the follo T I

-First or only early decision plan clos
+First or only early decision plan c

-First or only early decision plan not
+First or only early decision plan n

-Other early decision plan closing da
+Other early decision plan closing

-Other early decision plan notification n date
+Other early decision plan notifica

-For the Fall 2007 entering class: ,
+For the Fall 2009 entering class our inotitution 1 Ī

-Number of early decision application
+Number of early decision applica

-Number of applicants admitted und
+Number of applicants admitted up

-i Please provide significant details al bout your early o decision plan:
+Please provide significant details about your early d ecision plan:

-Early action
+2 Early action

-2 Yes No

-Do you have a nonbinding early ac notified of an admission decision v notification date but do not have to vell in advance of t the regular х C22 If "yes," please complete the follow Early action closing date Early action notification date ving: Is your early action plan a "restrict Yes ve" plan under wh No ich you limit stude nts from applying to o other early plans?
+Do you have a nonbinding early a notified of an admission decision value of the notification date but do not have to vell in advance of the regular Х C22 If "yes," please complete the follow ving: C22 Early action closing date C22 Early action notification date C22 C22 Is your early action plan a "restrict Yes ive" plan under wh No ich you limit stude nts from applying to o other early plans?